lvalnegri/RstationsusageUK/README.md

 All the above datasets are also provided in `csv` format in the `data-raw/csv` folder.

+This is an early version containing only data.

 ### Attributions
  - [ORR Office of Rail And Road, Estimates of station usage